BurcinSayin/ButterflyValley/Secret/NPC/Eoghan_Moonseer.md

 - Train a successor who can interpret his prophecies after he's gone

 ## Weaknesses
-- The strain of his powerful visions takes a heavy toll on his body and mind
+- The strain of his powerful visions takes a heavy toll on his mind
 - His prophecies, while accurate, can sometimes be misinterpreted due to their cryptic nature
 - The weight of knowing potential futures often leads to periods of depression and moral dilemmas
-- His advanced age limits his physical capabilities, making him reliant on others for protection and mobility